 Final Word on Breastfeeding Positions

 There are a number of breastfeeding positions and breast holds can help you breastfeed your baby with ease.
 If you are having trouble, don’t hesitate to call a lactation consultant.
+You may also benefit from watching these breastfeeding videos.
 Only a small percentage of women can’t breastfeed due to anatomical or too little supply.
 Very few women can’t breastfeed, which means, you likely just need extra support to get on track.
 If you are one of the women who can’t or don’t want to breastfeed, there are natural and healthy formula options available as well so that you can raise a happy, healthy baby.

 How About You?